-So, you've just enrolled (or plan on enrolling) on a distance learning A-level course, GCSE course or another vocational course from an online provider such as Oxbridge.
+So, you've just enrolled (or plan on enrolling) onto a distance learning A-level course, GCSE course or another vocational course from an online provider such as Oxbridge.
 There are many advantages to online learning, from flexibility to convenience, but if you want to make the most of your course, it may be necessary to create a dedicated study space where you can get your head down and focus.

 In this guide, we’ll show you how to set up a great learning space at home – one that helps you stay focused, motivated and positive throughout your studies.
 This is also suitable for setting up a homeschooling environment for your children.

-Without question, your desk is the most important piece of furniture you’ll buy for your study space, so it has to be right.
-While you’d be forgiven for thinking that any old table will do the job, a good, well-sized desk is essential in keeping you comfortable and motivated.
+Without question, your desk is the most essential piece of furniture you’ll buy for your study space, so it has to be right.
+While you’d be forgiven for thinking that any old table will do the job, a good, well-sized desk keeps you comfortable and motivated.

 When buying a desk, there are a few things to look for.
 First, does it have adjustable legs?
 This can really help when it comes to getting the perfect study position, especially if you don’t want to splash out on a fancy chair too.

 Next, consider how big the working surface is.
 Too small and you’ll feel cramped and disorganised; too big, and you may not have the right space in your home.

 Studying from home is great for all sorts of reasons.
 However, if you have young children or noisy neighbours, there is one drawback to at-home study – and that’s distractions.
 When we’re trying to absorb knowledge or get ideas down on paper, distractions can be a huge blow to focus and concentration.
 That’s why it’s critically important to remove the risk of distractions from your study space.

 If possible, set yourself up in a spare room or office that’s separate from other parts of your home.
 That way, you’ll have a closed (or even locked) door between you and possible distractions.